IanNov/http-webRequest-shield/README.md

 # http-webRequest-shield
-Extension of JavaScript Restrictor for analyzing and blocking HTTP requests.
+Standalone version of extension of JavaScript Restrictor for analyzing and blocking HTTP requests.